AwakerLee/AGAH/README.md

 ## Implementation

 Here we provide the implementation of our proposed models, along with datasets.
-The repository is organised as follows:
+The repository is organized as follows:

  - `data/` contains the necessary dataset files for NUS-WIDE, MIRFlickr, and MS-COCO;
  - `models.py` contains the implementation of the model;

- Finally, `main.py` puts all of the above together and can be used to execute a full training run on MIRFlcikr or NUS-WIDE or MS-COCO.
+ Finally, `main.py` puts all of the above together and can be used to execute a full training run on MIRFlcikr, NUS-WIDE, or MS-COCO.

 ## Process
  - Place the datasets in `data/`